IgniteUI/indigo-design-docfx/en/best-layout-practices-xd.md

 Note that paddings and margins can also be specified for the group and those will also be generated as css for the related element in the DOM.

-## Justification & Alignment
-Same rules as with Sketch apply.
-More detailed information can be found [here](./best-layout-practices-sketch.md#justification--alignment).

 ## Sizing

 This section determines the elements' sizing.